czmyt/steve/favorite-software.md

 # Favorite Software

+By [Steve Schmidt](mailto:steve@czmyt.com).<br />
+Last updated 2024-11-24.

 My personal software favorites.

-By [Steve Schmidt](mailto:steve@czmyt.com).<br />
-Last updated 2024-11-22.

 I install and configure most of these apps on every Windows workstation computer that I setup for myself.
 All of these are free except for Microsoft Office.